 The start-up mandates have earned the Company a little over 50% of the revenues in the year on a stand-alone basis.
-The management has chosen to take a significant portion of those fees as shares of the start-ups
+The management has chosen to take a significant portion of those fees as shares of the start-ups served.

-On a consolidated basis, it was about 38% of the total.
-In fact, the amount of equity raised for clients was double of what was raised last year! served.
 This is both smart and risky.
-'Smart' because the Company gets better fees when in the form of shares, 'Risky' because the monetisation would only occur when the Company gets a profitable exit.
+'Smart' because the Company gets better fees when in the form of shares.
+'Risky' because the monetisation would only occur when the Company gets a profitable exit.
 Now we know that by its very definition the start-ups have an exciting future.
 But we also know that it is something that can never be guaranteed.
 To that extent there is attendant risk.
 This has to be frequently evaluated. mitigated and managed through a careful nursing of the investments and exiting at the right time.
 Your Board will be working with the management to put a supervisory system in place to handle investment and exit decisions so that the stakeholder interests are served.